melvinalmonte/infra-recipes/web-app-s3-cloudfront/README.md

 ## Notes

-- The CloudFront distribution is configured to redirect all 403 and 404 errors to `index.html`, which is necessary for Single Page Applications (SPAs) like Vue.js.
+- The CloudFront distribution is configured to redirect all 403 and 404 errors to `index.html`, which is necessary for Single Page Applications (SPAs).
 - The S3 bucket is configured to block all public access, and only CloudFront can access its contents.
 - CloudFront is configured with a default TTL of 1 hour (3600 seconds).
 - A placeholder index.html file is created during the initial deployment to avoid CloudFront errors.
-This placeholder will be automatically replaced when you deploy your Vue.js application.
+This placeholder will be automatically replaced when you deploy your application.
 - The configuration includes proper dependency management to ensure resources are created in the correct order.